Biomaterials-for-Medical-Devices-AI/Helix/docs/users/data_visualisation.md

 # Data Visualisation
-The **Data Visualisation** page allows you to explore and analyze your data using a variety of visual tools.
+The **Data Visualisation** page allows you to explore and analyse your data using a variety of visual tools.
 This helps in understanding data distributions, correlations, and feature interactions.

 ![Data Visualisation Page](../_static/data-visualisation-page.png)